 Transport Scotland's Procurement Strategy identifies the key policies and processes to be followed in its procurement activity.
-It sets out the corporate procurement aims and associated actions to support the achievement of Scottish Ministers' ambition and vision for transport, as well as the strategic direction of Transport Scotland's procurement activity for 2020-2021.
+It sets out the corporate procurement aims and associated actions to support the achievement of Scotlish Ministers' ambition and vision for transport, as well as the strategic direction of Transport Scotland's procurement activity for 2021-2022.

-This Procurement Strategy sets out the framework in which Transport Scotland will ensure that procurement delivers value for money and sustainability, whilst being conducted to high professional standards and to the relevant legal requirements.
+This Procurement Strategy sets out the framework in which Transport Scotland will ensure that procurement delivers value for money and sustainability, whilst being conducted to high professional standards and in accordance with the relevant legal requirements.